 Plate voltage (TP-2/3 to gnd)

 TP-1 to TP-3

-Total power dissipation for V-5 is 23.2 watts or 77% of maximum for the stock FU29 tube.
-That is slightly above the commonly recommended safe range of 70% of maximum, but it is tolerable.
+The total power dissipation for V-5 is 23.2 watts or 77% of the maximum for the stock FU29 tube.
+That is slightly above the commonly recommended safe range of 70% of the maximum, but it is tolerable.

 Chart 2: Right power tube, V-6

 Plate voltage (TP-4/5 to gnd)